akstuhl/deprogramming/_meeting/february-14.md

 - Following from that question, can anyone say honestly they are broadcasting solely for themselves?
 Why the need for a platform/medium in that case?
   - The interpetive gap -- between wanting to communicate and knowing the ideal listener doesn't really exist -- as "a fruitful place to play and a substrate to create work in"
   - An artistic mantra: "the listener is always the composer" -- or are they a "co-composer"?
 And in a community radio context, the listener as "program-maker"
 - What were the stylistic decisions in the creation of the audio versions?
-For instance, why more synthetic sounds than indexical/acoustic sounds (e.g. bicycles in \#19)
+For instance, why more synthetic sounds than indexical/acoustic sounds (e.g. bicycles in \#19)?
+Why (in most cases) is the text of the prompt itself spoken, rather than actuated to produce other sounds?

 ---